Revised Guidelines of Bonded Manufacturing Scheme

 - Fire safety audit certificate

-Procedure to get License to Start Manufacturing
+Procedure to get a License to Start Manufacturing

 Access the official website of Invest India and Click on the new application option under the Bonded manufacturing scheme page.
 Provide the following details